-ρtaerial and ρtref are the aerial and reference surface reflectances respectively, and ξaerial and ξref are the aerial and reference viewing geometries respectively.
+Here ρtaerial and ρtref are the aerial and reference surface reflectances respectively, and ξaerial and ξref are the aerial and reference viewing geometries respectively.
 The aerial surface reflectance can then be expressed as a multiple of the reference surface reflectance.